yahoo/OneMobileSDK-playground-ios/NewTutorials/README.md

 * iOS 8 or higher
 * [Cocoapods](https://cocoapods.org)

-## Instalation
+## Installation

-Before run project need to install OneMobileSDK pod.
-To do it open terminal and execute command:
+Before you open the project workspace, you need to install the OneMobileSDK Cocoapod.
+To do this open terminal and execute command:

 ```bash
 pod install